forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/testing.md

 #### Run Jest Tests

-To run individual Jest test cases, in your `.test.js` file, click **Run Test** above the definition of a Jest test case.
+To run individual Jest test cases, navigate to the `.test.js` file and click **Run Test** above the definition of a Jest test case.

 To run all test cases in a Jest test file, click the play icon on the menu bar in the top right corner of the editor window.